 Today many British Asian families have a mix of children born in the UK with modern British values living amongst the older generation who immigrated to the UK with traditional values.
 The culture clash can be a lot strong for others.
 You obviously get the best parts of it like getting to eat amazing food every day and having an extended family who are like your best friends.
 Having wedding parties lasting weeks on end and getting to wear amazing clothes and no to forget being bilingual.
 But along with comes the trials and tribulation of being from minority back ground.
 The trivial not being able to wear your nice clothes when your mums cooking in the kitchen because the smell clings or not realising you pronounce film as ‘filam’ until you reach high school.
-But some of the deeper problems rooted with culture touch on some taboo subjects such a role of women and whats expected of you as you reach adulthood.
+But some of the deeper problems rooted with culture touch on some taboo subjects such a role of women and expectations of inter race marriages.

 I have seen our family become increasingly progressive over the years, our parents have been almost forced to accept the changes we have brought to the way they used to do things.
 There is still a long way to go yet and there is many more battles to be fought.
 Until then I will carry on eating my lovely samosa and watching my hum TV show and refusing to get married because simply, it’s not what I want and that’s okay.